From BR Bullpen

 Carter again played in the All-Star Game in 1979, the first of ten straight years he would be selected for the Midsummer Classic.
 He was always at his best under the floodlights, and that game was no exception, as he made a spectacular tag at home plate on a sliding Brian Downing, handling Dave Parker's throw from deep right field to preserve the National League's 7-6 win.
 Unfortunately, he was injured during the season's last week, missing the crucial final games as the Expos fell just shy of the Pittsburgh Pirates and a possible first-ever division title.
 He hit 29 home runs and drove in 101 runs in 1980 and finished second to Mike Schmidt in NL Most Valuable Player voting.
 During the strike-shortened 1981 campaign, he was named MVP of the All-Star Game after hitting a pair of homers off Ken Forsch and Ron Davis.
 The Expos won the NL East title for the second half of the split-season, making the playoffs for the only time in team history, and Carter recorded hits in each of the ten postseason games.
 He hit .421 with a pair of home runs in the NLDS against the Philadelphia Phillies and then posted a .438 average in the NLCS as his club fell to the Los Angeles Dodgers.

 Carter had perhaps his best year in 1984, hitting a career-high .294 while adding 27 homers and leading the National League with 106 RBIs.
 He was also named MVP of the All-Star Game again that summer, hitting another key home run.
-However, after the season, Montreal dealt him to the New York Mets for Hubie Brooks, Mike Fitzgerald, Herm Winningham, and Floyd Youmans.
+Given the season he just had, the time was ripe for the organization to unload him and they did to the New York Mets for Hubie Brooks, Mike Fitzgerald, Herm Winningham, and Floyd Youmans.
 He was the Expos' most valuable trading chip, and the team had a number of gaping holes that needed to be filled.
 His trade marked the end of the Expos' glory years and the beginning of their time as a "small-market" team trying to compete with makeshift line-ups.

 World Series Champ with the Mets